Chapter 9 Bayesian Statistics and Modeling

 Figure 9.3: Posterior probability density function of parameter \(q\) for a sample of five data points

-Figure 9.4, which is animated, reports the analog of Figure 9.2 through a Bayesian lens: we see the evolution of the posterior density of parameter \(q\) as a function of the sample size for the same sample used in Figure 9.2.
+Figure 9.4 reports the analog of Figure 9.2 through a Bayesian lens: we see the evolution of the posterior density of parameter \(q\) as a function of the sample size for the same sample used in Figure 9.2.
 As we obtain more evidence, the posterior density becomes more concentrated around 0.5—a consequence of using a fair coin in the simulations above.
 Yet, even if the sample size if 1,000, we still see some parameter uncertainty.

 Posterior probability density function of parameter \(q\) as a function of the sample size